These days, thanks to steady growth in the popularity of bikepacking, there are many high-quality, US-made, premium bikepacking seat bags available.

 The RockBros saddle bag is not one of them.
 For what it is though – a cheap made-in-China imitation – it’s surprisingly good!
 For about half the price of more premium brands like Salsa or Revelate, you get a large capacity bikepacking saddle bag that ticks all the most important boxes.

-For anyone bikepacking on a budget, the RockBros seat bag should be high on your list of bikepacking bags to check out.
+For anyone bikepacking on a budget, the RockBros seat bag should be on your list of bikepacking bags to check out.
 At the time of writing (January 2020) it’s the largest seat bag I know of that retails for under $90.
-And I mean WAY under $90; at $55.99 it’s easily half the price of most of its competitors.
+(Update: Things change fast!
+As of December 2020 there are now some worthy competitors).

-It’s probably not surprising, then, that it’s not perfect.
-Depending on your bike setup and the type of terrain you ride, the RockBros saddle bag might end up being a gateway bag: the bag you use to figure out if this bikepacking thing is for you, at which point you upgrade.
-Still, for $56, it’s a great way to dip a toe into the world of bikepacking bags.
+Depending on your bike setup and the type of terrain you ride, the RockBros saddle bag might be the only bag you’ll ever need.
+Or it might end up being a gateway bag: the bag you use to figure out if this bikepacking thing is for you, at which point you upgrade.
+Still, for the price it’s a great way to dip a toe into the world of bikepacking bags.

 I’ve put a bit over 1000 miles on mine, plus observed my husband putting a few hundred miles on his.
 In this RockBros saddle bag review I’ll share all the details: what I love, what bugs me, and how I get the most out of this affordable bikepacking bag.